As an Amazon Associate, we earn .

 Step 3: Roll Slowly (1 Inch Per Second)

-I literally counted out loud when I was learning.
-From mid-thigh to hip should take you around 15-20 seconds.
+I literally counted out loud when I was learning. .
 If you finished in 3 seconds, you went too fast.

 Step 4: Pause on Tender Spots for 20-30 Seconds